Press : German xier pronouns

 How linguistics is engaging with trans activism

-Article by Aris Keshav, UC Santa Barbara, for LSA (Linguistic Society of America), 01.06.2021 (accessed 01.09.21).
+Article by Aris Keshav, UC Santa Barbara, for LSA (Linguistic Society of America) 01.06.2021.(accessed on 01.09.21)

 German speakers have a diversity of strategies including the innovative pronouns “xier” and simply “x”.
 Others use borrowed English “they” pronouns while speaking German.

-terms that require sensitivity in translation
+Terms that require sensitivity in translation

-Article by Anna von Rath and Lucy Gasser for Goethe-Institut, 28.02.2021 (accessed 05.07.21).
+Article by Anna von Rath and Lucy Gasser, for Goethe-Institut 28.02.2021.(accessed on 05.07.21)

 In queer communities in Germany, there are a number of pronouns, which have not (yet) become established in the mainstream, e.g. sif, sier or xier.
 Most often, the pronouns they/them are retained.
-Alternatively, in the German language, the pronoun can simply be avoided by repeating the name of the person: This is a solution that bypasses the problem, but it can lead to some very cumbersome formulations.

 Pronouns

-Article by Sharon Dodua Otoo for #deutschlandnofilter by Goethe-Institut, 25.02.2021 (accessed 05.07.21).
+Article by Sharon Dodua Otoo, for #deutschlandnofilter by Goethe-Institut 25.02.2021.(accessed on 05.07.21)

 Option one would be to negate the existence of nonbinary people – or at a minimum, deny them the right to express their gender identity adequately within the German language.
 I find this option unacceptable, if not to say in breach of human rights.
 Option two would be to welcome the use of neo-pronouns, for example “xier” and “sier”.